Drizzr/SudokuSolver/README.md

 # SudokuSolver
-An implementation of an sudoku-solver using backtracking.
+An implementation of an sudoku-solver using backtracking and recursion.

 Examples of the GUI-version (created using pygame):